q-tee/hash/README.md

 - MURMUR3 32

 # usage
-all hash implementations have a uniform appearance, so the example usage also remains same for the all of them
+all hash implementations have a uniform appearance, so the example usage also remains same for the all of them.

 to generate hash of the byte buffer:
 ```cpp